 Some microblading academies are already established franchises and potential clients often choose artists with their certification.
-So as we’ve already mentioned, investing in a quality training pays off and going to a recognized trainer it not a bad idea, even though it may cost more.
+So as we’ve already mentioned, investing in quality training pays off and going to a recognized trainer is not a bad idea, even though it may cost more.

 Step 5: Marketing

-Getting clients is the basis of successful business and marketing is the only way to do it if you’re just starting out.
+Getting clients is the basis of a successful business and marketing is the only way to do it if you’re just starting a microblading business.